Emulsifiers and the Gut Barrier

 Importantly, a 2025 study from the Chassaing group (Gut, named Top Paper of the Year) showed that sensitivity to emulsifiers is individually variable and predictable from baseline microbiome composition.
 Not everyone is equally affected.
 A separate five-emulsifier RCT in 60 healthy adults (Wellens et al. 2025) found reduced short-chain fatty acid production but no increase in systemic inflammation markers, suggesting the effects may be most significant for people with pre-existing gut vulnerability.

-What the research shows
+What does the research show?

 Three key studies document the progression from animal models to human trials.